Models - Identified Model Categories and their Traits

 In addition to algae, other ocean-dwelling organisms such as seaweed and coral are efficient absorbers of carbon and potentially provide a nutrient-dense food source.

-Acoustic or electromagnetic waves with the appropriate set of resonant frequencies could induce aggregation or degradation of molecular bonds in greenhouse gases, with desirable consequences.
+Acoustic or electromagnetic waves with the appropriate set of resonant frequencies could induce aggregation or degradation of desirable molecular bonds in greenhouse gases.

 Bugs are an important source of protein, and have long been a staple of human diet.
-Insect farming presents an opportunity to replace animal protein with insect protein and significantly decrease land use for growing food for livestock.
+Insect farming presents an opportunity to replace animal protein with insect protein.

 Lightning is capable of removing a significant amount of greenhouse gases from the atmosphere.
 A combination of cloud seeding and terrestrial lightning rods could also provide an energy source.

 The preparation of foods from raw ingredients is arguably, essential to human health.
 Changing the human diet of meat, dairy and processed foods to whole food, plant-based has merit.